Transform Pushword in a FlatFile CMS.

 slug - Page slugh1 - Page H1 titlecreatedAt - Creation date (Y-m-d H:i:s)tags - Page tagssummary - Page summary/excerptmediaUsed - Comma-separated list of media files used in the pageparentPage - Parent page slug (if any)pageLinked - Comma-separated list of page slugs linked in the contentlength - Content length in charactersmedias.csvContains media metadata with the following columns:

-media - Media filenamemimeType - MIME typename - Media nameusedInPages - Comma-separated list of page slugs using this mediaBy default, the content may be organized in content/%main_host%/ dir and image may be in content/%main_host%/media or in media
+media - Media filenamemimeType - MIME typename - Media nameusedInPages - Comma-separated list of page slugs using this mediaBy default, the content is organized in content/{main_host}/ and images can be placed in either content/{main_host}/media/ or in the storage directory media/ (at project root).
+Both locations are scanned during import.

 content/homepage.md